maximegris/angular-electron/README.md

 # Introduction

-Bootstrap your project with Angular 4 and Electron (Typescript + SASS)
+Bootstrap and package your project with Angular 4 and Electron (Typescript + SASS)

 Currently runs with:

 - Angular v4.0.2
 - Angular-CLI v1.0.0
 - Electron v1.6.2
+- Electron Packager v8.6.0

 With this sample, you can :

 - Run your app in a local development environment with Electron & Hot reload
+- Run your app in a production environment
 - Package your app into an executable file for Linux, Windows & Mac

 ## Getting Started